CKIN-FM

-CKIN-FM, branded on-air as Radio CINA, is an FM commercial (multilingual) radio station which operates at 106.3 MHz (FM) in Montreal, Quebec, Canada.
-Its headquarters are at 1955 Côte-de-Liesse, Saint Laurent although initially CKIN broadcast through temporary studios located on Avenue du Parc in Montreal being the facilities of CKDG, with its transmitter located atop Mount Royal.
-The station's multiethnic programming is primarily in Arabic, with evening blocks in Spanish, and hour-long blocks with other third languages including Assyrian, Berber, Cantonese, Italian, Hindi and Urdu.
+CKIN-FM (106.3 FM, "Radio CINA Montréal 106.3") is a radio station in Montreal, Quebec.
+Owned by Neeti P. Ray, the station broadcasts a multilingual format.
+The station primarily broadcasts in Arabic, with evening blocks carrying programming in Spanish, and hour-long blocks with programming in Assyrian, Berber, Cantonese, Italian, Hindi and Urdu.
+Its headquarters are at 1955 Côte-de-Liesse, Saint Laurent, with its transmitter located atop Mount Royal.

+The station was originally established in 2010 by Canadian Hellenic Cable Radio (CHCR) as a sister station to CKDG-FM; it mirrored CKDG's format of carrying mainstream music programming during peak times (presented in French), and multicultural programming in the rest of the day.
+In 2015, the station was sold to Neeti P. Ray, after which the station revamped its schedule to focus primarily on Arabic programming.

 History

 On August 20, 2009, Canadian Hellenic Cable Radio Ltd. (CHCR) received Canadian Radio-television and Telecommunications Commission (CRTC) approval to operate a new multilingual specialty radio station at Montreal.
-The station would serve as a sister to CKDG-FM and use a similar format, under which it would air mainstream programming targeting French listeners during peak drive times, and air programming in Arabic, Armenian, Romanian, and Spanish among others throughout the rest of the day.
+The station would serve as a sister to CKDG-FM and use a similar format, under which it would air mainstream programming targeting French listeners during mornings and afternoon drive, and air programming in predominantly in Spanish, Creole, Arabic, Romanian, and Armenian among others throughout the rest of the day.

 On May 20, 2015, Canadian Hellenic Cable Radio announced that they intend to sell CKIN-FM to Neeti P. Ray, who owns similarly-formatted stations CINA in Mississauga, Ontario, and CINA-FM in Windsor, Ontario.
 Ray previously sought licenses for a new station in Montreal twice (in 2007 and 2011), but was turned down in both instances.
 CHCR intended to use the sale to fund improvements to CKDG.